Asellus Aquaticus FAQ

 Where can I buy asellus aquaticus?

 There are still not many pet stores or other commercial retailers selling freshwater isopods, although you can sometimes find them sold as live pet food or lab specimens.
-In some countries, individual breeders have started trading asellus aquaticus through online platforms and social media.
+In some countries, individual breeders have started trading asellus aquaticus through online platforms and social media, and you can sometimes even find them for sale on amazon.
 We maintain a regularly updated list of online asellus aquaticus traders worldwide.

 How long does asellus aquaticus live?